Request an insurance policy: Your guide to the important document

 Can I view my insurance policy online?

-Many insurers now offer customer portals where you can digitally view and download your insurance policies.
+Many insurers now offer customer portals where you can view and download your insurance policies digitally.
 This is a secure and convenient method.

-What happens if I can't find my insurance policy anymore?
+What happens if I can no longer find my insurance policy?

-If you can no longer find your policy, immediately inform your insurer and request a new one.
-This is usually straightforward for property insurance, but for personal insurance, a loss declaration may be required.
+If you can no longer find your policy, inform your insurer immediately and request a new one.
+For property insurance, this is usually straightforward; for personal insurance, a declaration of loss may be required.